audioxide/data/data/posts/20171025-reviews-queen-news-of-the-world.md

 pullquote: A fabricated slog
 summary: "The least I anticipated was an array of huge, theatrical arrangements topped with sizzling guitar solos, but this wasn’t to be the case.
 Most of the songs on News of the World are weirdly tame: there’s no headbang-inducing rock epic, nor is there a funky dance number."
 week: 121
-blurb: You'd expect huge, theatrical arrangements topped with sizzling guitar solos, but this wasn’t to be.
+blurb: You’d expect huge, theatrical arrangements topped with sizzling guitar solos, but this wasn’t to be.
 Most of the songs on News of the World are weirdly tame.
 artistMBID: 0383dadf-2a4e-4d10-a46a-e9e041da8eb3
 albumMBID: c172ea98-3a82-3254-b8ad-25a4f465ba03
 artistLink: https://www.queenonlinestore.com/